YehorYehorychev/YehorYehorychev/README.md

 ## 🧑‍💻 About Me

-I'm a Test Automation Engineer who lives at the intersection of **mobile, web, and backend testing**.
+I'm a Software Developer In Test who lives at the intersection of **mobile, web, and backend testing**.
 My day-to-day is about designing resilient test frameworks, catching bugs before users do, and turning manual checklists into reliable pipelines.
 I care about clean test code just as much as clean production code — because flaky tests are a feature nobody asked for.

-Outside of core QA work, I spend a lot of time exploring **on-device LLMs and local AI tooling** — running quantized models on laptops and mobile hardware, benchmarking inference performance, and thinking about how generative AI can accelerate test authoring.
+Outside of core SDET work, I spend a lot of time exploring **on-device LLMs and local AI tooling** — running quantized models on laptops and mobile hardware, benchmarking inference performance, and thinking about how generative AI can accelerate test authoring.

 - 🔭 Currently working on **iOS & Android test infrastructure**
 - 🤖 Experimenting with **local LLMs**: Gemini, Gemma 3 1B, Qwen 2.5 Instruct (4-bit quantized), Apple MLX, and Ollama